Star Trek: Picard season 2: Writing

-Following the first-season finale, Chabon and Goldsman said the second season would not ignore the fact that Picard's consciousness was transferred into a synthetic body during that finale.
+Following the first-season finale, Chabon and Goldsman said the second season would not ignore the fact that Picard's consciousness was transferred into a synthetic body during that episode.
 They added that the season would further explore the personal lives of the series' supporting cast, the first season's Romulan refugee storyline, and the technology and culture of Starfleet.
 Goldsman said the season would continue to explore issues that come up in the last stage of a person's life.
-One lesson learned by the writers during the first season, according to Goldsman, was to try figure out the ending of the season before they began filming.
+One lesson learned by the writers during the first season, according to Goldsman, was to plan out the full story and ending of the season before they began filming.

 The writers began by asking questions about Picard's role in the first season, such as "Why is he on a vineyard by himself with a dog?
 Why did he never marry Beverly Crusher and have a family?"
 This led to them deconstructing Picard in different ways from the first season, putting an emphasis on his past relationships, romance, and "the puzzle-pieces of his past that are stopping him from embracing his future".
-After joining the writers room, Matalas suggested that the second season feature the Star Trek: The Next Generation character Q because he is "one of [Picard's] first relationships", and because Matalas felt Q was "the figure you introduce when your heroes need to face their truest selves".
-He did caution that they wanted to tell a dramatic story with Q rather than just "the same Loki-esque shenanigans" as his previous appearances.
-Matalas, who is known for the time travel-based series 12 Monkeys, also suggested the time travel-focused plot for the season which was inspired by the film Star Trek IV: The Voyage Home (1986).
-He stated that "all good time-travel tales are emotional at their core, and speak to something that's happening with your main character", and the season explores Picard's trauma from his mother's death by suicide when Picard was a child.
-Stewart brought his own experience of childhood domestic violence and subsequent trauma into that storyline.
-Matalas praised Goldsman for developing the ideas for the season into a "really fascinating and heartbreaking psychological exploration of Picard".
+After joining the series, Matalas suggested they feature the extra-dimensional being Q from Star Trek: The Next Generation.
+He felt Q's relationship with Picard was important to the latter, and said Q was "the figure you introduce when your heroes need to face their truest selves".
+He wanted to tell a dramatic story with Q rather than just use him for "Loki-esque shenanigans" as with the character's previous appearances.
+Matalas, who is known for the time travel series 12 Monkeys, also suggested the season's time travel plot.
+This was inspired by the film Star Trek IV: The Voyage Home (1986), and was a way to save money after the expensive first season.
+He said "all good time-travel tales are emotional at their core, and speak to something that's happening with your main character", and the season explores Picard's trauma from his mother's death by suicide when he was a child.
+Stewart brought his own experience of childhood domestic violence and subsequent trauma to this storyline.
+Matalas praised Goldsman for developing these ideas into a "really fascinating and heartbreaking psychological exploration of Picard".